 Information on how to source nicotine vaping products and requirements for dispensing.

 This page provides an overview of what pharmacists need to know in relation to sourcing and dispensing nicotine vaping products in Australia.

 Nicotine vaping products are prescription medicines

-From 1 October 2021, all nicotine vaping products, such as nicotine e-cigarettes, nicotine pods and liquid nicotine, will be Schedule 4 (prescription only) medicines.
-Consumers will require a prescription for all purchases of nicotine vaping products.
-This includes products purchased both in Australia and from overseas.
+From 1 October 2021, all nicotine vaping products, such as nicotine e-cigarettes, nicotine pods and liquid nicotine, are Schedule 4 (prescription only) medicines.
+Consumers require a prescription for all purchases of nicotine vaping products.
+This includes purchases from Australian pharmacies and overseas.
+It remains illegal for other Australian retailers, such as tobacconists, 'vape' shops and convenience stores, to sell consumers nicotine vaping products.
 Further information about the reasons for this change is available on the Nicotine vaping product access page.